dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: What is a wireframe?
 A: A diagram that represents a static blueprint or schematic of a user interface for identifying basic functionality
-B: Sets of written questions to quickly gather information from a large number of people
+B: Sets of written questions to quickly gather information from a large number of people or respondents
-C: A technique that uses illustrations to show a sequence or navigation path
+C: A technique that uses illustrations to show a sequence or navigation path through a series of images
-D: A method for eliciting information from stakeholders through questions
+D: A method for eliciting information from stakeholders through questions that are prepared or spontaneous
 Answer: A
 Explanation: A wireframe is essentially a blueprint or schematic diagram of a user interface, used to outline the basic functionality of a page or screen.
 It is a simplified and abstracted representation, focusing on the functional layout rather than aesthetic aspects.
 Wireframes help in visualizing the basic structure and flow of a user interface without the distraction of design elements like colors or graphics.